Edward Bulwer-Lytton: Contest

 Bulwer-Lytton's name lives on in the annual Bulwer-Lytton Fiction Contest, in which contestants think up terrible openings for imaginary novels, inspired by the first line of his 1830 novel Paul Clifford:

-It was a dark and stormy night; the rain fell in torrentsexcept at occasional intervals, when it was checked by a violent gust of wind which swept up the streets (for it is in London that our scene lies), rattling along the housetops, and fiercely agitating the scanty flame of the lamps that struggled against the darkness.
+It was a dark and stormy night; the rain fell in torrents – except at occasional intervals, when it was checked by a violent gust of wind which swept up the streets (for it is in London that our scene lies), rattling along the housetops, and fiercely agitating the scanty flame of the lamps that struggled against the darkness.

 Entrants in the contest seek to capture the rapid changes in point of view, the florid language, and the atmosphere of the full sentence.
 The opening was popularized by the Peanuts comic strip, in which Snoopy's sessions on the typewriter usually began with "It was a dark and stormy night".
-The same words also form the first sentence of Madeleine L'Engle's Newbery Medal-winning novel A Wrinkle in Time.
+The same words also form the first sentence of Madeleine L'Engle's Newbery Medal–winning novel A Wrinkle in Time.
 Similar wording appears in Edgar Allan Poe's 1831 short story "The Bargain Lost", although not at the very beginning.
 It reads:

 It was a dark and stormy night.
 The rain fell in cataracts; and drowsy citizens started, from dreams of the deluge, to gaze upon the boisterous sea, which foamed and bellowed for admittance into the proud towers and marble palaces.
 Who would have thought of passions so fierce in that calm water that slumbers all day long?
 At a slight alabaster stand, trembling beneath the ponderous tomes which it supported, sat the hero of our story.

 Operas

 Several of Bulwer-Lytton's novels were made into operas.
 One of them, Rienzi, der Letzte der Tribunen (1842) by Richard Wagner, eventually became more famous than the novel.
 Leonora (1846) by William Henry Fry, the first European-styled "grand" opera composed in the United States, is based on Bulwer-Lytton's play The Lady of Lyons, as is Frederic Cowen's first opera Pauline (1876).
 Verdi rival Errico Petrella's most successful opera, Jone (1858), was based on Bulwer-Lytton's The Last Days of Pompeii, and was performed all over the world until the 1880s, and in Italy until 1910.
-Harold, the Last of the Saxons (1848) provided character names (but little else) for Verdi's opera Aroldo (1857).
+Harold: The Last of the Saxon Kings (1848) provided character names (but little else) for Verdi's opera Aroldo (1857).